Leviticus Chapter 3 Summary

 Discussion Questions for Leviticus, Chapter 3

 1. Leviticus 3 gives the law concerning peace offerings.
-Peace offerings are a free will offering affirming the relationship between God and the worshipper.
+Peace offerings are freewill offerings affirming the relationship between God and the worshipper.
 What would be an equivalent to a peace offering in our culture today?

-2. Leviticus 3:1 says the peace offering animal sacrifice must be unblemished but may be male or female unlike the atonement sacrifice in Leviticus 1 that must be male.
+2. Leviticus 3:1 says the peace offering animal sacrifice must be unblemished but may be male or female, unlike the atonement sacrifice in Leviticus 1, which must be male.
 Why is the female animal allowed to be offered for the peace offering but not for the atonement offering?

 7. Leviticus 3:17 says that we are not to eat fat nor the blood of an animal.
-When a person eats the fat of the animal or drink the blood from a hunt, do they violate the law and if so, is there a punishment?
+When a person eats the fat of the animal or drinks the blood from a hunt, do they violate the law, and if so, is there a punishment?

 8. There are actually three types of peace offerings, one being a thanksgiving offering that also includes unleavened cakes.
 How is the peace offering similar to our Thanksgiving meal in November?
 Do you think the Puritans were aware of the thanksgiving peace offering?
 How should this affect our holiday celebration today?